hashicorp/consul/website/source/docs/agent/options.html.md

      allow all metrics when no filters are provided.
 When set to `false` with no filters, no metrics will be sent.

     * <a name="telemetry-metrics_prefix"></a><a href="#telemetry-metrics_prefix">`metrics_prefix`</a>
       The prefix used while writing all telemetry data.
 By default, this is set to "consul".
+This was added in Consul 1.0.
+For previous versions of Consul, use the config option `statsite_prefix` in this same structure.
+This was renamed in Consul 1.0 since this prefix applied to all telemetry providers, not just statsite.

     * <a name="telemetry-prefix_filter"></a><a href="#telemetry-prefix_filter">`prefix_filter`</a>
       This is a list of filter rules to apply for allowing/blocking metrics by prefix in the following format: